johnmarquess/data_sci_blog/_posts/2023-07-23-making-fake-data.md

 title:  "Generating fake user profiles using the python Faker class"
 date:   2023-07-23 18:45:00 +1000
 tags: python Faker
+seo_tags: python Faker fake-data
+seo_title: "Generating fake user profiles using the python Faker class"
+seo_description: "Using the python Faker package that generates fake data is useful for testing purposes when you need to use dummy data."
-excerpt: "This post describes how to use the `Faker` class.
-Faker is a Python library that generates fake data and is useful for testing purposes when you need to use dummy data."
+excerpt: "This post describes how to use the python Faker that generates fake data and is useful for testing purposes when you need to use dummy data."
 ---